 A class starts with an opening mantra, accompanied by a sequence of hand movements (mudras).
 This opens the space, connecting with the creative source and the luminous presence of the inner teacher to receive the teachings.

-~ Opening Pranic Currents with Flowing Yoga Stretches/Asanas
+~ Opening Pranic Currents with Flowing Yoga Asanas

-Rhythmic and flowing floor stretches/asanas, coordinated with the breath, open and deeply relax the body, releasing stress and blockages.
+Organic, rhythmic and flowing floor stretches/asanas, coordinated with breath and sound, open and deeply relax the body, releasing stress and blockages; bringing regeneration and rejuvenation.
+The mindful movement sequences gently work to extend your range of movement and increase body awareness.
 This phase is very meditative, grounding and nurturing.
 It brings the practitioner ‘into their body’, warming up muscles and increasing flexibility.
 Essentially, this phase opens and increases the flow of prana-shakti through the body’s energy channels (nadis).

 Charging the Magnetic Field with Repetitive Standing Exercises